SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 [|B-Ranks|](#fuuton-b-rank)
 [|A-Ranks|](#fuuton-a-rank)

+## Wind (Fuuton)
+Blocking reduces the damage of Wind techniques by only 25%.
+Using a fan you can rapidly manipulate wind and infuse it with chakra on any technique with the fan tag.
+This removes the seal speed and adds a Stamina roll with a difficulty of 5 \+ (the difference between your sealing and the seal speed), made at the same time as the normal Chakra roll.
+Oh and if there’s no air or any gasses around (Even water has air in it), then you can’t use Fuuton, but… If you’re in a situation like that then you probably have bigger problems to worry about.

 ## **Fuuton E-ranks**

 ### **Fuusajin no Jutsu \- Dust Wind Technique**

 You use a burst of wind to blow dust, dirt, or other loose particles up into the air, producing an irritating cloud that briefly obscures the visions of people caught inside of it.

 Chakra: 6
-Area: 4 wide, 10 long, directly in front of you
+Accuracy: \+2
+Line: 4 x 10
 Speed: 6
 Seal Speed: 8

-Tags: AoE, Projectile
+Tags: Attack, AoE, Fan

 Effects:
 Anyone hit suffers \-4 visibility for the next 10 IC.
-This technique has a \+4 bonus to Accuracy.

 ### **Soujikaze no Jutsu \- Cleansing Wind Technique**